PJayB/AWHK/README.md

 - Expands the window's left or right edges by 1/8th screen width (Alt+Left, Alt+Right),
 - Contracts the window's left or right edges by 1/8th screen width (Alt+Left, Alt+Right)

-Windows in the same column will react the same way.
-If you have two windows stacked on top of eachother, using Alt+Left will expand them both left, for example.

 These are useful if you like using Win+Cursor, but wish you could:

 - Make windows take up anything other than exactly half of your screen,
 - Put two or more windows on each half, vertically.

+Windows in the same column or row will react the same way if you old Ctrl.
+For example, if you have two windows stacked on top of eachother, using Alt+Ctrl+Left will expand them both left.

 Other keys:
 - Alt+F1 loads this help page.
 - Alt+F2 loads the configuration panel.
-- Holding Ctrl in addition to Alt+Cursor will prevent adjacent windows from moving.
 - Holding Shift in addition to Alt+Cursor will give you a more fine-grained grid.

 Bugs & ToDo